godwokenrises/godwoken-doc/versioned_docs/version-1.5(WIP)/faq.md

 ### What is ETH Registry Address?

 [ETH address registry](https://github.com/nervosnetwork/godwoken-scripts/blob/master/c/contracts/eth_addr_reg.c) is a new built-in contract introduced in Godwoken v1 which can be understood as a simple two-way mapping between `eth_address` and `gw_script_hash`.
 It serves as the alias mechanism for Godwoken layer 2 account.
-Because there is no concept of Godwoken ID or script in the EVM environment.
-With the ETH address registry, we could locate a Godwoken account by its ETH address.
+Because there is no concept of Godwoken ID or script in the EVM environment，with the ETH address registry, we could locate a Godwoken account by its ETH address.
 For more details, see [Layer 2 Account in Godwoken](layer2Account.md).

 ----